FierceMarkets/CodingStandards/php-coding-standards.md

 ---

 # Comments

-Sorry Mario, the Commenting standards are in another document.

 Non-documentation comments are strongly encouraged.
 A general rule of thumb is that if you look at a section of code and think "Wow, I don't want to try and describe that", you need to comment it before you forget how it works.